 Beginning from the date of the death of your family member, you have two years to take legal action.
 The state of Ohio has a very strict statute of limitations that applies to wrongful death claims.
 In the event that you fail to take action within the appropriate time frame, you will very likely lose out on your legal rights.
-Please do not allow this to happen to your family.
+Please do not allow this to happen to your family by hiring a wrongful death attorney.
 You do not want to lose out on your ability to recover compensation simply because a statutory clock ran out.

 HOW DO I PROVE WRONGFUL DEATH IN TOLEDO?

 In Ohio, wrongful death claims are typically based on the legal standard of negligence.
-In simple terms, negligence can be thought of as the failure to take proper care when performing an action.
+In simple terms, negligence in a wrongful death lawsuit can be thought of as the failure to take proper care when performing an action.
 Certainly, what constitutes ‘proper care’ will vary considerably depending on the specific circumstances of each individual case.
 However, as a general rule, in order to prove negligence in an Ohio wrongful death case, your attorney will need to prove each of the following legal elements: